Deferred Management Fees explained | Your guide

 But let’s look deeper at some of these reasons.

-GemLife resorts, located at some of the most sought-after destinations in Australia, including Woodend, the Gold Coast, Lake Cathie and the Sunshine Coast.
+GemLife resorts are located at some of the most sought-after destinations in Australia, including Woodend, the Gold Coast, Lake Cathie and the Sunshine Coast.

-It’s like living at a five-star holiday resort all year around.
+It’s like living at a five-star holiday resort all year round.
 Our award-winning Country Clubs feature premium facilities that are designed for entertainment, leisure, sport and activities.

 Typically, Country Club features include: